yitaozh/yitaozh.github.io/source/_posts/Miscellaneous.md

 ## DDIA progress

-MapReduce Job Execution, page 399.
+Databases and Streams, page 451.

 ## The problems not recorded